Application Packages in Declarative Sharing in the Native Application Framework

 Create or update a manifest file

-Providers create or update a manifest file, which describes the application package and its shared content, for example, notebooks, tables, and views.
+You can create or update a manifest file, which describes the app package and its shared content–for example, notebooks, tables, and views.
 It defines other metadata, such as app roles included with the app.

-The manifest file must be named manifest.yml, and must be added to the root level of the application package.
+The manifest file must be named manifest.yml, and must be added to the root level of the app package.

 For more information, see Declarative Native App manifest reference.
 The associated Tutorial: Getting started with Declarative Native Apps includes an example manifest file.